Kei18/mapf-visualizer/README.md

 ### for Linux

 This repo was originally developed for macOS, but I heard that the visualizer worked on (Arch) Linux.
 To install, try `install_linux.sh`.
+You may need `sudo`.

 ## Usage